ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * Change controller: IETF

-## vCon JSON registry
+## vCon JSON Registry

 This document defines a number of new IANA registries for the JSON vCon schema.
 Each Object (i.e. dict, map, dictionary) has its own registry of parameter names.
-All of those registries have the same registry template.
+All of those registries have the same registry template which is defined in the following subsection.
+When registering new entries, the following template should be used.

 ### Object Registry Template